kusumi/fileobj/doc/README.list_of_options.md

         optional arguments:
           -h, --help            show this help message and exit -R                    Use read-only mode.
-          -B                    Use malloc(3) based buffer for regular files instead of the default mmap(2) based buffer.
+          -B                    Use Python bytes based buffer for regular files instead of the default mmap(2) based buffer.
 This option is required to resize (i.e. insert or delete) regular files on platforms without mremap(2).
           -d                    Show the buffer offset from offset to offset+length rather than from 0 to length, when the buffer is partially loaded.